Reticular formation

 involving somatic motor control, cardiovascular control, pain modulation, sleep and consciousness, and habituation.
 The modulatory functions are primarily found in the rostral sector of the reticular formation and the premotor functions are localized in the neurons in more caudal regions.

 The reticular formation is divided into three columns: raphe nuclei (median), gigantocellular reticular nuclei (medial zone), and parvocellular reticular nuclei (lateral zone).
 The raphe nuclei are the place of synthesis of the neurotransmitter serotonin, which plays an important role in mood regulation.
 The gigantocellular nuclei are involved in motor coordination.
 The parvocellular nuclei regulate exhalation.

-The reticular formation is essential for governing some of the basic functions of higher organisms and is one of the phylogenetically oldest portions of the brain.
+The reticular formation is essential for governing some of the basic functions of higher organisms.
+It is phylogenetically old and found in lower vertebrates.